The Early Days: Presbyterian Meeting House Burial Ground

-The burial ground serves as a hallowed ground for veterans of significant conflicts, including the French and Indian War and the Revolutionary War.
-Most notably, it houses the Tomb of an Unknown Soldier of the American Revolution, commemorating an unidentified patriot discovered during the construction of St. Mary’s Catholic Church in 1826.
+The burial ground is the final resting place for veterans of the French and Indian War and the American Revolutionary War.
+One of the most notable monuments is the Tomb of an Unknown Soldier of the American Revolution, dedicated to an unidentified patriot whose remains were discovered during the construction of St. Mary’s Catholic Church in 1826.
+Other significant figures include Dr. Robert Creighton, who fought in the French and Indian War, and Dr. James Craik, a close friend of George Washington and one of the attending physicians at his deathbed.

-Over time, challenges and transitions impacted the preservation of the burial ground.
-The expansion and reconstruction of the Meeting House during the 1830s and 1840s led to the covering or loss of some burial sites.
-Furthermore, the shifting of the northern property line necessitated the sacrifice of certain graves, with the final demarcation established through a brick wall in 1932.
+Over time, the expansion and reconstruction of the Meeting House during the 1830s and 1840s led to the loss or concealment of some burial sites.
+The relocation of the northern property line also necessitated the removal of certain graves, with the final boundary marked by a brick wall erected in 1932.
+Today, approximately 40 gravestones remain visible, a testament to the many lives commemorated in this historic space.

 Here lies a soldier of the revolution whose identity is known but to God He was an idealism that recognized a supreme being that planted religious liberty on our shores that overthrew despotism that established a peoples government that wrote a constitution setting metes and bounds of delegated authority that fixed a standard of value upon men above gold and lifted high the touch of civil liberty along the pathway of mankind.
 In ourselves his soul exists as part of ours his memory’s mansion/ |

-Mary Gregory Crauford Powell left an indelible mark on the Meeting House community and the historical landscape.
-Her dedication extended to her pivotal role within the Mount Vernon Chapter of the Daughters of the American Revolution (DAR), where she made significant contributions.
-Notably, her efforts played a crucial role in the establishment of a memorial at the Tomb of the Unknown Soldier from the American Revolutionary War.
+Mary Gregory Crauford Powell (1847-1928) left an indelible mark on the history of the Old Presbyterian Meeting House, despite not being buried in its 18th-century burial ground.
+As a devoted member of the Mount Vernon Chapter of the Daughters of the American Revolution (DAR), she played a crucial role in establishing a memorial at the Tomb of the Unknown Soldier from the American Revolutionary War, located in the burial ground.

 Read more about the Presbyterian Cemetery at this [link].